apache/directory-kerby/README.md

 Haox
 ====

 Haox is a Java client library binding for Kerberos as an effort to catch up with latest Kerberos features.
-It will also provide a simple KDC server implementation for unit test and integration usages to ease Kerberized system and application development.

 ### Motivations
 * Provide Java client API in Kerberos protocol level to interact with a KDC server thru AS and TGS exchanges.
 With such API, you can write your own kinit like tool with maximum flexibility in your application.